lipro/lpn-show-learning-yocto/source/about.rst

    * Large library of recipes to cross-compile over 1000 packages
-   * Switched from flat meta-data architecture (|OE_| Classic) to layered architecture based on |OE_| Core layer, which is in common with the Yocto Project and the Angstrom Distribution
+   * Switched from flat meta-data architecture (|OE_| Classic) to layered architecture based on |OE_| Core layer, which is in common with the Yocto Project and the Ångström Distribution

 .. admonition:: Yocto Project
    :class: note